vmouchakis/dl-project/README.md

 # This is a simple application to generate captions for images.
-#### Project of the Deep Learning course of the MSc in Data Science, NCSR-University of Peloponnese
+#### Project of the Deep Learning course of the MSc in Data Science, NCSR-University of Peloponnese.

 ### Technologies:
     - Python